Asma Tubi was born in Nazareth. Her father was Rizq Tubi. Her husband was Ilyas Niqula Khuri. She had a daughter, Salwa.

 Tubi worked in three fields concurrently:

 * the social and humanitarian fields.
-After the meeting of the Eastern Women Congress in Cairo in 1938 at the invitation of Huda Sha‘rawi, head of the Union of Egyptian Women, many of the women societies and committees in Palestine became unions.
+After the meeting of the Eastern Women Congress in Cairo in 1938 at the invitation of Huda Sha‘rawi, head of the Egyptian Feminist Union, many of the women societies and committees in Palestine became unions.
 When the Women’s Union was formed in Acre, Tubi was first its secretary and later its chairwoman right until the Nakba of 1948.
 She was also a member of the Young Christian Women Association (YWCA) and chairwoman of the Young Orthodox Women’s society.

 * activism.
 As the revolt of 1937 against the partition proposal gathered strength, she called for demonstrations which she led, and she drafted many statements of protest against British and Zionist colonialism, becoming a model for those around her of faith, patriotism, and steadfastness.